yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 New yCRV can be minted in two ways:

-- Lock CRV in yearn (permanent 1-way lock)
+- Lock CRV in yearn (permanent 1-way lock).

 *or*

-- Migrate from legacy tokens [yveCRV and yvBOOST](#how-yvecrv-and-veboost-functionality-was-migrated-to-ycrv)
+- Migrate from legacy tokens [yveCRV and yvBOOST](#how-yvecrv-and-veboost-functionality-was-migrated-to-ycrv).

 yCRV can only ever be minted when a user either locks their CRV or migrates their yveCRV.
 Both operations mint yCRV at a 1:1 rate.
 All CRV locked in this way will automatically get max-locked as veCRV to increase Yearn's veCRV position.